 If you have younger children, a whiteboard that you can both draw on is a great way to engage them in organisation.
 Dedicate time each week where you go through the schedule and make it fun – whether you dance around the kitchen when it’s done, or you both get to enjoy a bowl of ice cream afterwards, make organisation a part of your bonding time – not just a chore.
 Whiteboards don’t have to big, cumbersome pieces or expensive; these Self-Adhesive Sticker White Boards are a great option if you’re tight on space.

 For kids in secondary education, how about a stylish planner?
 Productivity influencer, Ruby Granger, has built her following on study tips, organisation and productivity.
-She has recently announced a new academic planner which will be launching on the 17th August 2020.
+She has recently announced a new academic planner, launching on the 17th of August 2020.
 This stylish and positive influencer may be just what your kids need to keep them on track.
 Keep an eye on Pumpkin Productivity, Ruby’s commercial outlet, for the planner’s launch.
 They’ve got some great study aids too.

-It’s been hard home-schooling your kids for the last few months and while the thought of picking up a textbook or attempting to explain long-division one more time may be exhausting, give it a go.
-Do a summary with your children of all the things you’ve learnt together during the lockdown.
+It’s been hard home-schooling your kids for the last few months, and while the thought of picking up a textbook or attempting to explain long-division one more time may be exhausting, give it a go.
+First, do a summary with your children of all the things you’ve learnt together during the lockdown.